-- TCE present in soil and shallow groundwater at low levels - Maximum detected concentration in soil was 120 ppb - Maximum concentration in shallow groundwater was 11 ppb - Area of TCE impact in groundwater confined to within 140 feet of HWMU 5 - Monitored Natural Attenuation was selected as the groundwater remedy.
+- TCE present in soil and shallow groundwater at low levels - Maximum detected concentration in soil is 120 ppb - Current maximum concentration in shallow groundwater is 11 ppb - Area of TCE impact in groundwater confined to within 140 feet of HWMU 5 - Monitored Natural Attenuation was selected as the groundwater remedy.
 The permit was modified to include a Corrective Action Plan for the purpose of implementing the selected remedy.